Factbox: Britain's newspapers take sides in EU referendum debate

 THE SUN

-The Sun, the nation's biggest-selling paper, urged its readers to vote leave on its front page on June 14.
+The Sun, the nation's biggest-selling paper, urged readers to vote for "Leave" on its front page on June 14.

 "We must set ourselves free from dictatorial Brussels," said the tabloid, which has a circulation of 1.7 million.